return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_device_c.rst

 ones)

-IGP TOM addr should be the same as the aperture addr, we don't explicitly check for that thought.
+IGP TOM addr should be the same as the aperture addr, we don't explicitly check for that though.

 .. _`amdgpu_vram_location.fixme`: